 Josh Sugarmann, Executive Director.

 Josh Sugarmann, a native of Newtown, Connecticut, has been executive director of the Violence Policy Center since he founded it in 1988.
 Prior to establishing the VPC, he served as a press officer in the national office of Amnesty International USA and as the communications director for the National Coalition to Ban Handguns.
-He is also the author of two books, NRA: Money, Firepower & Fear and Every Handgun is Aimed at You: The Case for Banning Handguns.
+He is also the author of two books, NRA: Money, Firepower & Fear and Every Handgun is Aimed at You: The Case for Banning Handguns, as well as numerous articles and op-eds.

 Kristen Rand, Government Affairs Director.

-Kristen Rand serves as legislative director for the Violence Policy Center and is a leading expert on firearms regulation and product liability.
-Before joining the VPC in 1994, Ms. Rand served as counsel with Consumers Union (publisher of Consumer Reports) where she was responsible for implementing CU’s legislative and regulatory agenda on product safety, product liability, and pesticide regulation.
+Kristen Rand serves as government affairs director for the Violence Policy Center, overseeing its legislative agenda and is a leading expert on firearms regulation and product liability.
+Before joining the VPC in 1994, Ms. Rand served as counsel with Consumers Union (publisher of Consumer Reports) where she was responsible for implementing the organization’s legislative and regulatory agenda on product safety, product liability, and pesticide regulation.
 In 2008, Ms. Rand served in an individual and voluntary capacity on the Criminal Justice Policy Committee for the Obama campaign.

 Marty Langley, Senior Policy Analyst.

-Joining the Violence Policy Center in 1996, Marty Langley serves as senior policy analyst and conducts research on the firearms industry, the effects of gun violence on specific populations, and the use of firearms in crime and violence.
-Utilizing federal data sets (both public and unpublished) he provides the quantitative data and analysis for a wide range of annual Violence Policy Center reports and also oversees the VPC’s websites.
+Marty Langley serves as the VPC’s senior policy analyst and conducts research on the firearms industry, the effects of gun violence on specific populations, and the use of firearms in crime and violence.
+He also oversees the VPC’s websites.

 Our Achievements

-The VPC has a long record of achievements that have increased the public’s understanding of the gun violence epidemic, led to the enactment of new laws, and diminished the power of the gun industry and gun lobby.
+The VPC has a long record of achievements that have increased the public’s understanding of the gun violence epidemic, led to the enactment of new laws and policies, and diminished the power of the firearms industry and gun lobby.

-Our study, More Gun Dealers Than Gas Stations, resulted in federal policy changes that reduced the number of gun dealers from more than 250,000 to fewer than 56,000 today.
+The VPC was the first gun violence prevention organization to focus on the public safety threat posed by semiautomatic assault weapons — and continues to be a leader in the fight to ban these weapons of war.
+Our study More Gun Dealers Than Gas Stations resulted in federal policy changes that reduced the number of gun dealers across the country from more than 250,000 to fewer than 52,000 today.
+Our work resulted in the shutdown of a program administered by the federal Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) that spent millions of taxpayer dollars to restore the ability of convicted, often violent, felons to purchase and possess firearms.
+Our study Gun Shows in America: Tupperware Parties for Criminals was the first to focus public attention on the role gun shows play in criminal gun trafficking, leading to calls for universal background checks.
 We led the coalition that passed the federal Domestic Violence Offender Gun Ban, which bans gun possession by those convicted of misdemeanor domestic violence offenses.
 We exposed the rising threat posed by 50 caliber sniper rifles — weapons of war that can penetrate armor plating from a mile away and down jetliners on takeoff and landing but are sold under federal law with fewer controls than a handgun.
-As a result of our efforts, these weapons are now banned in California and Washington, DC.
+As a result of our efforts, these weapons are now banned in California, New Jersey, and Washington, DC.

 Recent VPC accomplishments include:

-- Our report When Men Murder Women — released each year for Domestic Violence Awareness Month — focuses attention on our nation’s domestic violence epidemic and the role guns play in turning domestic abuse into domestic homicide.
-This widely cited report has led to new laws and policies to protect women and families.
+Our report When Men Murder Women — released each year for Domestic Violence Awareness Month — focuses attention on our nation’s domestic violence epidemic and the role guns play in turning domestic abuse into domestic homicide.
+This widely cited report has led to new laws, policies, and public education campaigns to protect women and families.
 The 2013 edition of the study spurred an investigative series by the South Carolina Post and Courier on the deadly toll domestic violence inflicts on women in the state that won the Pulitzer Prize for Public Service in 2015.

-- We publish numerous annual reports with accompanying public education campaigns detailing the disproportionate effect of lethal firearms violence on African Americans, Hispanics, and youth.
+We publish numerous original studies with accompanying public education campaigns detailing how gun violence impacts all Americans, including annual reports on the disproportionate impact of lethal firearms violence on Black and Latino Americans.

 How We Use Our Resources